apita1423/cosmoschronicles_pp5/README.md

 ### Content

+- Content in bios and posts were done by me.
+ChatGPT was used for the content in the About Us page.

 ### Media

-Images have been sourced from Pexel, NASA Images, and Canva.
+Images have been sourced from Pexel, NASA Photojournal Images, and Canva.

-Imagers sourced from NASA Photojournal library.
+Images sourced from NASA Photojournal library.

 - [Saturn Image](https://photojournal.jpl.nasa.gov/catalog/PIA01268)
 - [Titan Image](https://photojournal.jpl.nasa.gov/catalog/PIA07232)